jgato/jgato/random_docs/ztp-long-siteconfigs.md

 ## Run the plugin locally

+ > Using kustomize 5.2.1 and site generator plugin 4.14
 Once you have extracted the Siteconfig generator plugin and you have kustomize installed, you can run the generator over a local Siteconfig.

 First, add your Siteconfig to a kustomization.yaml: